 Duration: Two years plus a six month live company project

 Well-known in Europe as a leading business school, ESSEC offers a comprehensive MBA with a huge variety of specializations.
-This niche French institution is famous for its health and food business specialisations.
-The MBA course is available in Paris and in Singapore and the part-time course last 2-3 years which is a little long to be honest, but most certainly recognized being ranked 3rd in Masters of Management by the Financial Times.
+This niche French institution offers specialized MBAs for Finance, Health Management, Hospitality, and Luxury Management amongst others.
+The school “focuses on developing students in the areas of Digital Business, Entrepreneurship & Innovation, SmartLife & Smart Economy, and Leadership.”
+The ESSEC Global MBA is available in Paris and in Singapore and is a 1-year full-time programme.
+Most certainly recognized being ranked 3rd in Masters of Management by the Financial Times.
 It is also accredited by AACSB and EQUIS.

 7. SP JAIN Global School Of Management Singapore – Global MBA